Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 is used to drive the tests.
 Supported browsers are [Chromium](https://www.chromium.org/) and Google Chrome.
 The browser can be run headless (default) or headful (useful during test development).

-Any programs that should be tested must be deployed and running on some testserver (e.g. for the included examples we use `make run-dev`).
+Any `Contract` that should be tested must be deployed and running on some testserver (e.g. for the included examples we use `npm run e2e-test`).
 The test suite accepts a list of URLs.

 The test suite requires a set of CRX (chrome extension) files, as well as an archive with user settings.
 Extension and wallet settings can optionally be configured to be fetched from a URL.

 Each extension should be provided with its extension ID and wallet password.

 For a working example see `test/E2E.purs`.
 It can be run conveniently using `npm run e2e-test`.

+## User perspective

+- Use `npm run e2e-serve` to [serve]((#serving-the-contract-to-be-tested) the examples for testing.
+- Use `npm run e2e-test` to run the test suite in headless mode or `npm run e2e-test-debug` to enable the browser UI.
+- Use `npm run e2e-browser` to open the browser window with extensions pre-loaded.
+If you modify any setting (e.g. set a collateral), it's important to run `npm run e2e-pack-settings` **without running anything in between**.
+The test suite resets the settings by loading them from the settings archive before each test run.

 ## How to Run the Included Examples